The Business Integrity Initiative

 British High Commissioner to Kenya...

-Chairman, British Business Association of Kenya/British Chamber of Commerce Kenya (BBAK-BCCK).
+CEO, British Business Association of Kenya/British Chamber of Commerce Kenya (BBAK-BCCK).

 Our work starts with a structured approach to identifying integrity issues.
 This informs our practical information and guidance on navigating integrity challenges and building increased engagement between Kenyan and international companies.
 We have delivered this to our pilot cohort of companies through a series of forums, webinars and peer-to-peer engagements.